jfdenise/wildfly-mcp/doc-ingestor/wildfly-docs/cli/cli-generated.md

 `/subsystem=resource-adapters/resource-adapter=<resource-adapter name>/connection-definitions=<connection-definitions name>:read-attribute(name=recovery-username)`

 ## syntax of the operation to get the `resource-adapters` `resource-adapter` `connection-definitions` `same-rm-override`
-using this attribute, you can unconditionally set whether (`javax.transaction.xa.xaresource.issamermxaresource`) returns true or false. get the `resource-adapters` `resource-adapter` `connection-definitions` `same-rm-override` attribute.
+using this attribute, you can unconditionally set whether `javax.transaction.xa.xaresource.issamerm(xaresource`) returns true or false. get the `resource-adapters` `resource-adapter` `connection-definitions` `same-rm-override` attribute.
 `/subsystem=resource-adapters/resource-adapter=<resource-adapter name>/connection-definitions=<connection-definitions name>:read-attribute(name=same-rm-override)`

 ## syntax of the operation to get the `resource-adapters` `resource-adapter` `connection-definitions` `security-application`
-indicates that `application-supplied` parameters, such as from (`getconnectionuser`, `pw)`, are used to distinguish connections in the pool. get the `resource-adapters` `resource-adapter` `connection-definitions` `security-application` attribute.
+indicates that `application-supplied` parameters, such as from `getconnection(user`, `pw`), are used to distinguish connections in the pool. get the `resource-adapters` `resource-adapter` `connection-definitions` `security-application` attribute.
 `/subsystem=resource-adapters/resource-adapter=<resource-adapter name>/connection-definitions=<connection-definitions name>:read-attribute(name=security-application)`